 Recent news and posts

-In mid-June 2021, the Danish Health Data Agency (Sundhedsstyrelsen) has published the update of the Health Care Classification System (Sundheds-væsenets Klassifikations System, SKS).
-The most significant changes include: seven new diagnosis codes and 17 procedure codes were added.
-The newly added procedure codes concern mainly gastrointestinal and dermatological areas.
-The most significant changes are provided below.
-Four newly added codes in the gastrointestinal area include:
+In mid-June 2022, the Danish Health Data Agency (Sundhedsstyrelsen) published an update of the Health Care Classification System (Sundheds-væsenets Klassifikations System, SKS).
+The most significant changes include: 30 new diagnosis codes, 27 procedure codes, and 24 additional codes (Tillægskoder) were added.
+The examples of the most significant changes are provided below.

 The Danish Health Authority updates the Health Care Classification System quarterly.
 It publishes the results on its website two weeks before the implementation, while the files with the changes are sent to the hospital systems.